 We thank the American Philosophical Association, the St. Catherine University Summer Scholars program, the St. Catherine University Internet Technology Governance Group, and Pacific University’s Faculty Development Grant for the funding that makes this site possible.

 Ramona Ilea is a Professor of Philosophy and Philosophy Department Chair at Pacific University Oregon.
 Her research focuses on demonstrating that philosophical work can contribute to public debates and social issues.
 She co-edited (with Julinna Oxley) Experiential Learning in Philosophy, published by Routledge Press in September 2015.
 She has also co-edited (with Avram Hiller and Leonard Kahn) Consequentialism and Environmental Ethics.
-She has implemented civic engagement projects in almost 25 classes.
+She has implemented civic engagement projects in about 25 classes for the past 16 years.
 This work inspired more than 20 presentations on civic engagement and a number of publications, including “Beyond Service Learning: Civic Engagement in Ethics Classes” (with Susan Hawthorne), “Radically Hopeful Civic Engagement” (with Benjamin Hole and Monica Janzen) and “Be the Change: Student Activism” (with Monica Janzen).
 She won Pacific University’s President’s Award for Excellence in Undergraduate Teaching.

 Susan Hawthorne is an associate professor in the Philosophy Department at St. Catherine University.
 She has assigned civic engagement projects in environmental ethics, socially engaged philosophy, and online ethics courses.
 Ramona Ilea and she coauthored the article “Beyond Service Learning: Civic Engagement in Ethics Classes”.
 Her book Accidental Intolerance: How We Stigmatize ADHD and How We Can Stop (published by Oxford University Press) exemplifies her core research, which investigates how epistemic, practical, and ethical aspects of clinical science and medical and social practice affect the lives of individuals experiencing mental illness.